FOR ALL NUMBERS DIAL PONTEFRACT AREA CODE (01977):

 It may sound like a long time but there’s plenty to keep you occupied.

 After the horses have finished the race you may see them cool down and being washed down.
-We take horse welfare very seriously at Pontefract and there's always lots of fresh water about and there are 3 horse showers available to keep the equine superstars rehydrated and looked after.
+We take horse welfare very seriously at Pontefract and there’s always lots of fresh water about and there are 3 horse showers available to keep the equine superstars rehydrated and looked after.
+There are more showers available when the horses return to the Stable Yard so they can be kept cool, calm and collected at all times.
 For more information on horse welfare, please visit https://www.britishhorseracing.com/horse-welfare/

 It may be time to collect your winnings, or you may need to rehydrate yourself, but don’t forget to make plenty of time to pick your horse in the next race!